weigandconstruction/portico/README.md

 - **Lightweight**: Very minimal implementation on top of the `Req` HTTP client
 - **Code Generation**: Creates client code in your project, not as an external dependency
-- **OpenAPI 3.0 Support**: Parse and generate clients from OpenAPI 3.0 JSON specifications (limited JSON-only support currently, but PRs are welcome)
+- **OpenAPI 3.0 Support**: Parse and generate clients from OpenAPI 3.0 specifications in JSON or YAML format
 - **Tag-based Module Organization**: Groups API operations by OpenAPI tags, falling back to path-based grouping
 - **Operation Filtering**: Generate only the operations you need using OpenAPI tags
 - **Type Documentation**: Generates comprehensive documentation for all parameters and operations